-I love buttermilk but I’ve raved and ranted on here more than once about the large quantities it’s sold in.
-There is a bright side though, if I have it in the fridge then I’m forced to make plenty more buttermilk recipes like this amazing Southern Buttermilk Slab Pie.
+I love buttermilk, but I’ve raved and ranted on here more than once about the large quantities it’s sold in.
+There is a bright side, though: if I have it in the fridge then I’m forced to make even more buttermilk recipes, like this amazing Southern Buttermilk Slab Pie.

 I reached out to my Facebook community for some ideas on how to use up the last few cups that were still in the fridge, and they didn’t let me down.
-They came up with some amazing recipe ideas but the most popular suggestion was to make a simple buttermilk pie.
-I’ve already made this version of a similar Chess Pie, so I know how good they can taste.
-I also know that I don’t like to make repeat recipes, just like how I never watch movies a second time- I’m weird like that.
+They came up with some amazing recipe ideas, but the most popular suggestion was to make a simple buttermilk pie.
+I’ve already made this version of a similar Chess Pie, so I know how good pies can taste.
+However, I also know that I don’t like to make repeat recipes, just like how I never watch movies a second time – I’m weird like that.

-The only way to make a pie without making a real pie is to make a slab pie!
-Just follow the same method you would use for making a round pie, the only change is the baking pan and the time it takes to bake.
+So, the only way to make a pie – without making a real pie – is to make a slab pie!
+Just follow the same method you would use for making a round pie.
+The only change is the baking pan and the time it takes to bake.
 Slabs will bake faster.

-The result is a buttery crust topped with a nutmeg and lemon infused custard.
-Easier to slice than a pie, cut these into bars and serve at room temperature dusted with powdered sugar.
-I like to my bars to have a thick pastry base but if you prefer a thinner version, just roll the dough out into a larger rectangle.
+The result is a buttery crust topped with a nutmeg and lemon infused custard, which is easier to slice than a pie.
+You can just cut these into bars and serve at room temperature, dusted with powdered sugar.
+I like my bars to have a thick pastry base but if you prefer a thinner version, just roll the dough out into a larger rectangle.

 These will fly off the table so be warned, you might want to double the recipe!